Guidelines for Industry Emergency Response Plans

 6.0 Plan Evaluation

-This section of the plan should describe step-by-step procedure by which the plan may be evaluated internally.
+This section of the plan should describe the step-by-step procedure by which the plan may be evaluated internally.
 The purpose of evaluation of an emergency plan is to determine the adequacy and thoroughness of the plan.
 The ease of understanding and using the plan will also be important considerations.

 7.0 Plan Updates

-A procedure, should be in place to update the contingency plan on a regular basis so that its call-out numbers and procedures are current.
+A procedure should be in place to update the contingency plan on a regular basis so that its call-out numbers and procedures are current.
 When an amendment is made to a plan, the amendment date should be noted on the updated page of the plan.
 A senior employee of the company should be designated to ensure that all plan-holders are notified of changes as soon as possible.
 Plan-holders should be requested to verify that they have received the changes.